 \section{Abstract}

-Probabilistic automata (PA) \cite{SegalaL95} have been successfully applied in the formal verification of concurrent and stochastic systems.
-Efficient model checking algorithms have been studied, where the most often used logics for expressing properties are based on PCTL \cite{hansson1994logic} and its extension PCTL$^{*}$ \cite{bianco1995model}.
-Various behavioral equivalences are proposed for PAs, as a powerful tool for abstraction and compositional minimization for PAs.
-Unfortunately, the behavioral equivalences are well-known to be strictly stronger than the logical equivalences induced by PCTL or PCTL$^{*}$.
-This paper introduces novel notions of strong bisimulation relations, which characterizes PCTL and PCTL$^{*}$ exactly.
-We extend weak bisimulations characterizing PCTL and PCTL$^{*}$ without next operator, respectively.
-Further, we also extend the framework to simulations.
-Thus, our paper bridges the gap between logical and behavioral equivalences in this setting.
+Probabilistic automata ($\PA$s) have been successfully applied in formal verification of concurrent and stochastic systems.
+Efficient model checking algorithms have been studied, where the most often used logics for expressing properties are based on probabilistic computation tree logic ($\PCTL$) and its extension $\PCTL^{*}$.
+Various behavioral equivalences are proposed, as a powerful tool for abstraction and compositional minimization for $\PA$s.
+Unfortunately, the equivalences are well-known to be sound, but not complete with respect to the logical equivalences induced by $\PCTL$ or $\PCTL^{*}$.
+The desire of a both sound and complete behavioral equivalence has been pointed out by Segala in~\cite{Segala-thesis}, but remains open throughout the years.
+In this paper we introduce novel notions of strong bisimulation relations, which characterize $\PCTL$ and $\PCTL^{*}$ exactly.
+We extend weak bisimulations that characterize $\PCTL$ and $\PCTL^{*}$ without next operator, respectively.
+Further, we also extend the framework to simulation preorders.
+Thus, our paper bridges the gap between logical and behavioral equivalences and preorders in this setting.